pschfr/tampermonkey/README.md

 Each folder has a readme explaining what I fixed or adjusted.

 Also be sure to check out [stylish](https://github.com/pschfr/stylish), my custom CSS for other websites!

+`new.sh` is a shell script for creating a new script, with pre-filled areas for quick coding.